 Now you know your book will sell it’s time to get writing.
 But hold on a second.

 If you sit down and start writing without a plan, your book is going to take a long time to finish.
 And it isn’t going to give your reader the best experience.

 So, how can you improve your book AND write more quickly?

 It all comes down to having a solid outline.
 A great outline takes your readers on a journey, from where they are now to where they want to end up.
-The final stage in the journey is the outcome (or big promise) that your book delivers on.
+The final stage in the journey is the outcome (or big promise) your book delivers on.

 Here’s how to come up with an outline for your book:

 - Start by brainstorming everything you want to include in your book.
 This can be sub-topics, examples, stories, case studies, etc. I like to create a mindmap when I brainstorm (which is just a big circle in the center of the page with lots of connecting circles).
 Use whatever brainstorming process works for you.
 The idea is to get your ideas out of your head and written down.

 - Next, group related ideas into chapters.
 I do this by numbering related ideas on my mindmap.
 If you have ideas that don’t fit then discard them.
 Maybe you’ll include them in your next book!

 - Finally, put your chapters into a sequence that makes sense to your reader.
 Remember, a strong outline takes your reader on a journey.
 It starts where they are when they pick up your book and finishes with your book’s promised outcome.
 Keep this journey in mind as you determine the best sequence for your chapters.